top of page

 This force that steps in when I finally run out of steam is no fluffy abstract, but an undeniably personal and practical resource.
 A kind and incredibly creative hand, so much gentler than the nasty committee of taskmasters in my busy brain.

-For me, the answer lies in simple faith in an unconditionally loving supreme power as the answer to every problem, the key to personal growth and purpose, and the only way to attain lasting peace, joy and above all, real freedom.
-To be.
-To be fully me.
+For me, the answer lies in simple faith in an unconditionally loving God as the answer to every problem, the key to personal growth and purpose, and the only way to attain lasting peace, joy and above all, real freedom.
+He loves everyone and offers some pretty awesome sign-up incentives.

 Mind you, we don't earn anything through rules, religion or exhausting, self-saving effort--and all the collateral damage that inflicts on us and others.
 Who needs that?
 No, we get it through empty-handed acceptance of someone who knows us, wants the best for us, and loves us no matter what.